 From: Ingram, Garrett PH/US

 Sent: Tuesday, August 19, 2014 4:12 PM

-To: Guenter, Peter PH/FR; Purcell, Andrew PH/US; Bartner, Natalie PH/US; Whitaker, Anne

-PH/US; Kaseta, Michael PH/US
+То:

-Cc: Du, Wei Wei PH/FR; Bray, Scott PH/US; Borneman, James PH/US; Loreaux, Sandy

-PH/US; McClellan, Mike PH/US
+c: Du, Wei Wei PH/FR; Bray, Scott PH/US; Borneman, James PH/US; Loreaux, PH/US; McClellan, Mike PH/US

 Subject: RE: Lantus Weekly Report - Week Ending August 1, 2014

-Andrew, Peter & all,
+Andrew, Peter & al l,

-Per Andrew's response the contract is performing to the expectations/forecasts we set when we signed the deal.
-We will continue to monitor and focus on accelerating pull through.
+are the whitepapers completed a post act resulted in incremen itor and focus on accelerating pull through.
 Below is our initial assessment.
-Additionally, attached are the whitepapers & financials for the OptumRx Commercial & Part D deals.
-Due to the sequence of events we have completed a post action review that we will be sharing with you in September.
-Our response to customer feedback resulted in incremental impact.
+Additionally, attached & financials for the OptumRx Commercial & Part D deals.
+Due to the sequence of events we have tion review that we will be sharing with you in September.
+Our response to customer feedback tal impact.
 Look forward to reviewing learnings with you.
-Please let me know if you have any questions or feedback.
+Please let me know if you have any

+questions or feedbac k.
 Best,

-Garrett
+questions or feedbac Garrett :k.
+Best,

-UHC Commercial and Part D Response
+nd Part D Response

+Garrett UHC Commercial a Overview : Driven by sanofi with a request UHC removed Lantus rejected by UHC who to be negative finance nd Part D Response increasing costs in the basal category, including sanofi price increases on Lantus, UHC approached t for incremental commercial rebate targets.
+Following a series of sanofi offers in the 15% range, s from commercial formulary.
+Sanofi responded with a last minute bid of 45% for Tier 2 which was

-Overview: Driven by increasing costs in the basal category, including sanofi price increases on Lantus, UHC approached sanofi with a request for incremental commercial rebate targets.
-Following a series of sanofi offers in the 15% range, UHC removed Lantus from commercial formulary.
-Sanofi responded with a last minute bid of 45% for Tier 2 which was rejected by UHC who counteroffered with a 45% rebate for Tier 3 + 7% cumulative PP. Although this offer was deemed to be negative financially vs. a no-contract scenario, the offer was ultimately accepted over access concerns to future products and the need to secure access to patient lives.
+Garrett UHC Commercial a Overview : Driven by sanofi with a request UHC removed Lantus rejected by UHC who to be negative finance products and the nee nd Part D Response increasing costs in the basal category, including sanofi price increases on Lantus, UHC approached t for incremental commercial rebate targets.
+Following a series of sanofi offers in the 15% range, s from commercial formulary.
+Sanofi responded with a last minute bid of 45% for Tier 2 which was o counteroffered with a 45% rebate for Tier 3 + 7% cumulative PP. Although this offer was deemed cially vs. a no-contract scenario, the offer was ultimately accepted over access concerns to future

-In Part D, UHC similarly moved to remove Lantus from formulary in 2015, particularly unhappy about the December 2013 pricing action and suggesting that agreed terms of 35% +7% PP were insufficient.
-Final terms of 55% + 6% PP were agreed to which also included access to the Saver Plus formulary, a segment of lives of which Lantus had previously been excluded.
-Lantus Vial added - 7/1/14 and SoloSTAR -10/1/14.

-Similarly, in 2016, Express Scripts threatened to remove Lantus and Toujeo from its Medicare Part D formulary and requested that Sanofi submit its "best and final offer" or else face formulary exclusion.
-According to internal memoranda, during negotiations, Express Scripts told Sanofi that it was justified in removing Lantus and Toujeo from its Medicare Part D formulary because it had allowed "quite a few years of price increases" and that Novo Nordisk's rebate offer was more competitive.
-In response to Express Scripts' threat, Sanofi discussed revising its rebate offer up to 40% with 4% price protection for Lantus and Toujeo.
+Similarly, in 2016, Express Scripts threatened to remove Lantus and Toujeo from its Medicare Part D formulary and requested that Sanofi submit its "best and final offer" or else face formulary exclusion.407 According to internal memoranda, during negotiations, Express Scripts told Sanofi that it was justified in removing Lantus and Toujeo from its Medicare Part D formulary because it had allowed "quite a few years of price increases" and that Novo Nordisk's rebate offer was more competitive.408 In response to Express Scripts' threat, Sanofi discussed revising its rebate offer up to 40% with 4% price protection for Lantus and Toujeo.409

 Although contracts with PBMs included larger and larger rebates, manufacturers still expected to remain profitable-up to a point.
-For example, on July 28, 2017, one Sanofi official wrote to colleagues after considering their offer to CVS Caremark for placement on the Part D formulary: "After inclusion of additional fees, we are still profitable up to an 89% rebate."
-410 The official included an analysis that assumed "CVS would need to shift 68.9% of [its] glargine volume to Novo to break even (at an assumed 81% rebate offer)."411 In its analysis, Sanofi compared various negotiation scenarios including a "no contract" scenario, which it determined would be more profitable to the company even with the resulting reduction in sales volume and revenue.
-412 It appears that one of the deciding factors was optics, as one colleague put bluntly: "How would it look to be removed from the largest Medicare plan?"
-413
+For example, on July 28, 2017, one Sanofi official wrote to colleagues after considering their offer to CVS Caremark for placement on the Part D formulary: "After inclusion of additional fees, we are still profitable up to an 89% rebate."410 The official included an analysis that assumed "CVS would need to shift 68.9% of [its] glargine volume to Novo to break even (at an assumed 81% rebate offer)."411 In its analysis, Sanofi compared various negotiation scenarios including a "no contract" scenario, which it determined would be more profitable to the company even with the resulting reduction in sales volume and revenue.412 It appears that one of the deciding factors was optics, as one colleague put bluntly: "How would it look to be removed from the largest Medicare plan?"413